El-Requedaddy/Proyecto-Roguelike-Unity/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Download from the previous link
-2. Execute a game version
+2. Execute the game version you'd like to play
 3. Enjoy and test it out!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>